Welcome to Best Bar None Bolton, we pride ourselves on our mission statement ……

 The Awards Night

-On the 30th January 2018; Yates in Bradshawgate are holding an event to celebrate a successful 12 months since the launch of the Best Bar None scheme in Bolton and the launch of Bolton Best Bar None Year 2, it is also the launch of Best Bar None in Westhoughton.
-The event will start at 7pm and will be attended by all of Boltons accredited venues as well as Westhoughton’s venues who are hoping to be accredited.
-Also attending will be members of the council, Greater Manchester Police and Best Bar None.
+On the 30th January 2018; Yates in Bradshawgate held an event to celebrate a successful 12 months since the launch of the Best Bar None scheme in Bolton and the launch of Bolton Best Bar None Year 2, it was also the launch of Best Bar None in Westhoughton.
+The event started at 7pm and was attended by all of Boltons accredited venues as well as Westhoughton’s venues who are hoping to be accredited.
+Also attended was members of the council, Greater Manchester Police and Best Bar None.

-The night will be all about what Bolton has achieved over the past year since the scheme was launched and what difference it has made in the town to both the public and the venues themselves.
-It will also give a chance for Westhoughton establishments to get an insight into what the scheme does and how it positively impacts the nightlife within the area.
+The night focused on what Bolton has achieved over the past year since the scheme was launched and what difference it has made in the town to both the public and the venues themselves.
+It also gave Westhoughton establishments the opportunity to get an insight into what the scheme does and how it positively impacts the nightlife within the area.

-Since the scheme first launched in Bolton and since this time the town has seen a 32 per cent reduction in crime.
+Since the scheme first launched in Bolton the town has seen a 33 per cent reduction in crime.
 Seventeen businesses from the area have gained official accreditation.
 There were 92 incidents of violent crime reported in licensed premises, compared with 137 for the same time period in 2016.